justinjoco/go-tutorial/docs/concurrency/channels.md

 120
 */
 ```
-The main function uses range in order to iterate through all the values in the closed factorialChannel.
+The main function uses `range` in order to iterate through all the values in the closed `factorialChannel`.

 ### Select

-A go routine that uses select waits until it has read or written to a specified channel.
+A goroutine that uses select waits until it has read or written to a specified channel.

 Syntax:
 ```go